Hall of Fame

 MIDLAND HALL OF FAME 2023

-MARK MOHL – ATHLETE/DISTINGUISHED GRADUATE
+MARK MOHL – Athlete / Distinguised Graduate

 Congratulations Mark Mohl, Athlete/Distinguished Graduate, and our latest inductee into the Midland Hall of Fame.
-Mark’s father, Gary Mohl, was inducted as a member of the 2022 MHOF.
+Mark’s father, Gary Mohl, was inducted as a member of the 2022 MHOF during a basketball game.

 Mark graduated from Lost Nation High School in 1983.
 As a student athlete Mark’s basketball career was filled with achievements and accolades.
 Mark was awarded 1st Team All-Conference four times and was an All-Eastern Iowa Team selectee three times.

 In the history of Lost Nation basketball Mark was: